The subtle art of adulting.

 Travelling to new places gives that kind of pleasure that makes you want to go after it again and again.
 It’s always my idea of an ideal break- a perfect hit refresh button.
 It had been quite a long time since we had travelled to any far off destination- something that the wanderlust inside me truly missed.
 And so finally in the month of May 2022, we headed towards the much coveted destination for a mountain lover- Himachal Pradesh.

-We arrived in Chandigarh and visited the much famed Rock Garden and Pinjore Garden.
+We arrived in Chandigarh and visited the famous Rock Garden and Pinjore Garden.
 Then we proceeded to the queen of hills, Shimla.
 There was a drastic change in the scenery from the bustling city of Chandigarh to the tranquil hills and the difference in the flora and fauna was unmistakable.

 The town of Shimla is unique in many aspects.
 The Mall Road is a favourite place for tourists from afar.
 Next day we had an adrenaline-rushing experience at the adventure park in Kufri.
 As the sun set, we feasted our eyes on the night city of Shimla, something which literally personified a sequined shawl.